mikecinnamon/MLearning/[ML-16] Example - Airline passenger satisfaction.md

 The data for this example, published by Mysar Ahmad Bhat, provide details of customers who have already flown with an **airline company**.
 The feedback of the customers on various contexts and their flight data has been consolidated.

-The main objective of these data could be to predict whether a future customer would be satisfied with the service given by this company, from the features evaluated in the study.
-A second objective could to explore which aspects of the services offered have to be emphasized to generate more satisfied customers.
+The main objective of the data could be to predict whether a future customer would be satisfied with the service given by this company, from the features evaluated in the study.
+A second objective could be to explore which aspects of the services offered have to be emphasized to generate more satisfied customers.

 ## The data set